Is my dog bored or tired? Or maybe just lazy?

 I wouldn’t force it.

 The benefit of having a small dog is that you can carry him.
-For longer trips just have your doggie backpack with you and it will be much less stressful for you and your pupper.
+For longer trips just have your dog backpack with you and it will be much less stressful for you and your pupper.

 Is my dog bored or depressed?